Forestry Workforce Roadshow 2020

 If you have questions about this presentation or the Workforce Council, email firstname.lastname@example.org

 Roadshow host and supporters

-The roadshow is hosted by Te Uru Rākau (Forestry New Zealand) with the support of:
+The roadshow is hosted by Te Uru Rākau – New Zealand Forest Service with the support of:

 - Department of Corrections